What does “using” social media mean to you?

 Asking what to do with social media is like asking what you should do with email.
 It’s simply another communication tool you can use to engage and interact with your clients, prospects, and partners.

 A good place to start your decision making with social media is to understand that there are two main areas of social media use – passive and active.
 Finding success with social media is about finding a way to balance your focus on these two areas.
 You can’t do one and forget about the other.
 It’s like a basketball coach would say, “You have to play both sides of the ball – offense and defense”.

 Playing defense on social media is about creating a digital presence that clearly shares your brand message.
 The message that you want to communicate to the people you want to communicate with – your target audience.
 The internet provides an information source that’s open 24/7, and people are looking you up.

 This is why it is so important to create optimized social media profiles!
-It’s the passive part of social media; people are finding information about you and you don’t have to do anything.
+It’s the passive part of social media.
+People are finding information about you and you don’t have to do anything.
 When you create an online profiles that shares your professional message, it’s always on.
 You have to put the effort in up front, but once it is up and running you only have to tweak your presence over time.

-Playing offense is a little bit of a misnomer – you certainly don’t want to be offensive on social media!
+Playing offense is a little bit of a misnomer.
+You certainly don’t want to be offensive on social media!
 However, you do want to engage in activity that connects you with your network.
 Being active on social is about developing a dialogue between you and the people that you are connected with.

 There are many platforms that you can use to interact with your network.
 Twitter has often been described as a 300 million person networking event.
-LinkedIn is a great place to connect with your professional network – you can use the status update feature to share information and engage with people in one of the over 2 million LinkedIn Groups.
+LinkedIn is a great place to connect with your professional network.
+You can use the status update feature to share information and engage with people in one of the over 2 million LinkedIn Groups.

 Even though the ideal social media strategy isn’t a “one-size-fits-all” scenario, consider putting both active and passive tactics into the mix.
 Michael Jordan is considered one of the best basketball players to play in the NBA.
-He could do amazing things on offense; but many people forget that the key to his success lay in the fact that he was also dominant defensive player.
+He could do amazing things on offense.
+But many people forget that the key to his success lay in the fact that he was also dominant defensive player (he was the NBA’s Defensive Player of the Year in 1988).
 He could play both sides of the ball!